CURRENT PROJECT

 Languages/libraries: C#

 This is a game I worked on at my internship at Virtual Play.
 First I updated a mobile game with a lot of deprecated code from 4 years ago to make it playable again.
-Afterwards I ported it to the Windows platform and rebuild the platformer to a casual competitive multiplayer game.
-I helped release the game on steam and helped promote the game at INDIGOx.
+Afterwards I ported it to the PC and rebuild the platformer to a casual competitive multiplayer game.
+This was my first time interacting with Steam’s backend.
+Very exciting stuff!
+I also helped to promote the game at INDIGOx which was a lot of fun.

 Non-Euclidean